 If you've had a C-section, however, you will not be encouraged to get out of bed until the day following your surgery.
 Walking—at least to the bathroom and back, and possibly farther—shortly after a C-section is encouraged as it helps circulation, improves bowel function, and will speed recovery.

 Hours after birth, you can...

 Once your epidural wears off and the baby's been checked over thoroughly, you'll be transported together from the delivery room to the postpartum recovery room.
 This is often on a different floor of the maternity ward, and the nursery is typically on this floor as well.
 Here, you'll finally be able to enjoy your first postpartum shower.
 Dr. Nandini Raghuraman, MD, MS, at The Women & Infants Center, Washington University School of Medicine, says, "This can even be done the day of your delivery if you feel okay standing independently without dizziness or lightheadedness."
 Just gently pat yourself dry down there.

 If you had a C-section, you can typically shower within a day of your surgery; doing so helps reduce the risk of infection.
 Don't scrub your incision; just let the water run over it.

 Use the bathroom on your own

 Your first trip to the restroom after giving birth may be a bit more awkward than you expected.
 That's because you'll be accompanied by your attending nurse, who will ensure you're steady on your feet, help navigate cords, wires, and your hospital gown, and help you get set up with your first postpartum pad and ice pack.
-This typically happens as soon as your epidural wears off if you've gotten one, or about 1 to 2 hours after giving birth.
+This typically happens as soon as your epidural wears off if you had one, or about one to two hours after giving birth.